jido2015/middleman/README.md

-# SafeMeet – P2P Escrow for Challenges & Bets
+# Middleman – P2P Escrow for Challenges

-SafeMeet is a neutral middleman for bets between friends, gamers, or challengers.
-Whether you're playing FIFA, racing bikes, or debating politics, SafeMeet holds the money securely until a winner is declared.
+Middleman is a neutral middleman for bets between friends, gamers, or challengers.
+Whether you're playing FIFA, racing bikes, or debating politics, Middleman holds the money securely until a winner is declared.

 ## 🚀 Features
 - Create custom bets with terms and stakes